Invesco China Technology ETF (NYSEARCA:CQQQ) Sees Strong Trading Volume

-Shares of Invesco China Technology ETF (NYSEARCA:CQQQ – Get Free Report) saw strong trading volume on Wednesday .
-194,303 shares were traded during trading, a decline of 20% from the previous session’s volume of 241,454 shares.The stock last traded at $30.04 and had previously closed at $29.99.
+Invesco China Technology ETF (NYSEARCA:CQQQ – Get Free Report) saw unusually-high trading volume on Wednesday .
+Approximately 248,725 shares changed hands during mid-day trading, a decline of 30% from the previous session’s volume of 353,044 shares.The stock last traded at $30.53 and had previously closed at $30.00.

 Hedge Funds Weigh In On Invesco China Technology ETF